Karrthik-Arya/wncc-website.github.io/_pages/event/algorithms_simplified.md

         <br>
         Hello all,
 <br><br>
-WnCC proudly presents Algorithms Simplified.
-This is a series where we do not require you to code.
-You can just watch a 15 minute video to learn something cool, that’s it!
-Every Friday, we will be sharing short videos trivially explaining some mind-blowing yet intuitive algorithms, along with optional tasks for those who want to code and implement those algorithms in a Dive Deep section as well.
+WnCC organised Algorithms Simplified which was a series where actual coding was not required.
+Several short videos were released every friday, where something cool was trivially explained in just 15 minutes!
+Some optional tasks were also released in the Dive Deep section where people could actually implement what they learned.
     </p>
 </div>
 {% endif %}